xuestella03/xuestella03.github.io/research.md

 *Smooth Manifolds and Lie Groups* - *December 1, 2023*

-<a href="assets/img/DRP Spring 2024 - Affine Algebraic Varieties.pdf" target="_blank">PDF of annotated presentation slideshow.</a>
+<a href="assets/img/DRP Fall 2023 - Smooth Manifolds and Lie Groups.pdf" target="_blank">PDF of annotated presentation slideshow.</a>
 - Presented an accessible definition of manifolds and Lie groups.
 - Provided examples of manifolds and Lie groups; analyzed and proved a non-example by leveraging properties of the tangent bundle of a manifold.